I2C HID Device Drivers for Windows | DriverFinder

 Device Manufacturer

 If manually finding the driver for the I2C HID device proves impossible, consider using an automated solution like DriverFinder.
 The software scans your PCs for all hardware devices and locates the right device drivers for you.
+I2C drivers can then be downloaded and installed.

-Solving I2C-HID Device Problems
+Solving I2C HID Device Problems

 Another potential problem is related to the power management of the I2C HID devices.
 Allowing Windows to control the power for a touchpad or trackpad has been a cause for problems in some cases.
 So, if your I2C HID device has recurring issues with not working properly, try the following.